Our Sunday Service

 OTHER NEWS

-• Christmas Parcels 2025 There will be a box in church for your donations of small festive gifts for the elderly and isolated in our community which will be gathered and distributed locally w/b 20th December.
+• Christmas Parcels 2025 There is a box in church for your donations of small festive gifts for the elderly and isolated in our community which will be then gathered and distributed locally w/b 20th December.
 Thank you in advance!

 • If you are hard of hearing, we recommend you sit in the main nave towards the chancel, where our sound system is the most effective.